KennyPeanuts/CPOM_Flux/lab_notebook/metadata/CPOM_Flux_BOD_OM_initial_metadata.md

 * cruc.ash = the mass of the crucible and the ash that remained after cooking the sample at 550 dC for 4+ hours (g)

+* cpom = the dry mass of the CPOM collected from the Ekman samples collected from LPP (g)

+* sed = the dry mass of the sediment in the crucibles (g)

+* ash = the mass of the ash remaining in the crucibles after ashing at 550 dC for 4+ h (g)

+* prop.OM = the proportion of organic matter in the samples determined as (sed - ash) / sed

+* prop.water = the proportion of water in the samples calculated as (wet mass - dry mass) / wet mass